univention/univention-corporate-server/doc/app-center/get_started.rst

    include version strings in here.

 App name
    is the name of the app.
-It is used to display the app on the overview pages.
+It's used to display the app on the overview pages.
 This attribute can be changed any time.

 App version